Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 #### Notes

-Notes is a type of content that is fully located in the feed.
+Notes are a type of content that is fully located in the feed.
 Cards of notes do not refer anywhere and do not lead anywhere.

 At the same time, notes allow you to place almost anything in the feed.
 The starter (demo: [chronoblog.netlify.com](https://chronoblog.netlify.com)) shows different options for how you can use notes - post podcasts, YouTube videos, presentations, post links or, in fact, text notes.